djangify/our-spot/TESTING.md

 ## Restrospective

-I struggle with the testing aspect of projects outside of manual testing and in my next project I hope to include more test driven data from the start.
-I need to improve my knowledge in this area and in creating tests using the Django test.py files.
-My debugging skills also need to be improved.

 Overall, I am happy with the number of tests I performed to ensure the first stage of this project - which as stated is a minimum viable product - is user-centered and working well.
 Being a user has helped me see what is needed from a members perspective and having a few actual members looking at the platform and gaining their feedback when it comes to testing has also been invaluable.

+I need to improve my knowledge of testing aspect of projects outside of manual testing and in my next project I hope to include more test driven data from the start.
+I also need to improve my knowledge of creating tests using the Django test.py files along with my debugging skills.